24

 Hot for chocolate: Forget bean to bar, Mono makes its own chocolate from scratch, using cacao pods from Ecuador.
 Instead of a traditional dessert, Chaneton educates diners about every step from pod to plate, with samplings of cacao pulp, nibs, chocolate paste, mousse and bonbons.

-What’s the vibe?
-Upscale yet homely, with the best seats at the long kitchen counter.
-Its rotation of timeless jazz is astutely paired to the dining experience, with Chaneton’s collection of more than 360 vinyl records – many inherited from his father – bringing warmth and intimacy to each meal.
+The atmosphere: Upscale yet homely, with the best seats at the long kitchen counter.
+The rotation of timeless jazz is astutely paired to the dining experience, with Chaneton’s collection of more than 360 vinyl records – many inherited from his father – bringing warmth and intimacy to each meal.